British Car Brands (manufacturer car companies, logos)

 Noble Logo

-The UK sports car manufacturer is a privately held company with few employees.
+The British sports car manufacturer is a privately owned company with a small workforce.
 It was founded in 1999 in Leeds and is now based in Leicester.

 Arash